avaframe/AvaFrame/docs/moduleCom7Regional.rst

 :py:mod:`com7Regional` is an experimental module targeted at the application of the :ref:`com1DFA <moduleCom1DFA:com1DFA: DFA-Kernel>` kernel on a regional scale.
 In essence, it is a wrapper module that allows for the concurrent execution of com1DFA within multiple avalanche directories, with the aim of reducing the overall computational load through parallelization.
+Com1DFA is designed with one single avalanche track as the basis for computation.
+It includes parallel computation of different scenarios, but always on one, reasonably sized DEM.
+Com7Regional allows for the splitting of a setup with multiple avalanche tracks, for example one whole valley, into more managable setups and then the subsequent results aggregation of scenarios or regions.

-The module also provides functions for:
+The module therefor provides functions for:

 * preparing and splitting input files from a master DEM and master release shapefile
-* managing and aggregating outputs after a regional simulation, such as com1DFA peak files and merged rasters.
+* managing and aggregating outputs after a regional simulation, e.g. merge com1DFA peak files to rasters of maximum / minimum values.

 The log output gives information about the processing status of each individual avalanche directory, as well as a summary of how many simulations were processed successfully.